-Now that you know the reasons why rabbits gets lonely, it’s time to talk about ways to prevent it.
-Here are some things you can do to prevent or to cheer up an already lonely rabbit:
+Now that you know the reasons why rabbits get lonely, it’s time to talk about ways to prevent it.
+Here are some things you can do to prevent or cheer up an already lonely rabbit:

 Provide a rabbit companion.

 Rabbits have different personalities.
 Some are more trusting than others.
-If your rabbits are naturally untrusting of humans, you must get your rabbit another rabbit as a companion.
+If your rabbits are naturally untrusting of humans, you must get another rabbit as a companion.

-Also, if you’re always away for work and you’re not giving adequate social interaction with your rabbit, consider getting another rabbit so that your rabbits can keep each others company while you’re away.
+Also, if you’re always away for work and you’re not providing adequate social interaction with your rabbit, consider getting another rabbit so that your rabbits can keep each other company while you’re away.

-While any pairings can work if both rabbits are neutered, the best pairing of rabbits is male and female.
+While any pairing can work if both rabbits are neutered, the best pairing of rabbits is a male and a female.
 Two males or two female pairings are prone to fighting.

 Play and interact with your rabbit.

-If you can’t get your rabbit a companion, you must interact and play with your rabbit for a few hours per day.
+If you can’t get your rabbit a companion, you must interact and play with it for a few hours per day.
 While a bond with another rabbit is preferable, rabbits can also form a bond with their owner.

-That’s why it’s you’re responsibility to play and interact with your rabbit every day because as I said earlier, rabbits are extremely social with whomever they bonded with.
-A bonded rabbits are inseparable.
+That’s why it’s your responsibility to play and interact with your rabbit every day because.
+As I said earlier, rabbits are extremely social with whomever they bond with.
+Bonded rabbits are inseparable.